hdgarrood/herringbone/README.md

 * Convert your `Herringbone` into a wai `Application` or `Middleware`, with `toApplication` and `toMiddleware` respectively
-* Access assets programmatically with `findAsset :: Herringbone -> IO BundledAsset`
+* Access assets programmatically with `findAsset :: Herringbone -> AssetPath ->
+  IO BundledAsset`

 [Sprockets]: https://github.com/sstephenson/sprockets